christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 "Gaius" then can refer to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin)) people or his ancestry in the region.

-"Gaius" might also refer to "Dyaus" (Sky Father in Proto-Indo-European).
+"Gaius" might also refer to the Scythian Gaya (Clan).

 Ceasar's gentilice (surname) was Iulius.
 Iulius can refer to the ancient Celtic tribe known as the Iudii or Iudaei.
 "Ioulios" (ιούλιος) in Greek